domHenin/terraspace-webserver/README.md

 - Current Behavior 002: this issue was from me creating an Internet Gateway attachement.
 [See Docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/internet_gateway) and read **Argument Reference** that state the *aws_internet_gateway_attachment resource for an alternate way to attach an Internet Gateway to a VPC.*

-## Expected Behaviour
+## Expected Behavior
-- Expected Behaviour 001:: `Plan: 9 to add, 0 to change, 0 to destroy.`
+- Expected Behavior 001:: `Plan: 9 to add, 0 to change, 0 to destroy.`
-- Expected Behaviour 002:: `terraspace plan compute-stack:  Plan: 9 to add, 0 to change, 0 to destroy. terraspace plan network-stack:  Plan: 2 to add, 0 to change, 0 to destroy.`
+- Expected Behavior 002:: `terraspace plan compute-stack:  Plan: 9 to add, 0 to change, 0 to destroy. terraspace plan network-stack:  Plan: 2 to add, 0 to change, 0 to destroy.`
-- Expected Behaviour 003:: `terraspace up network-stack Plan: 7 to add, 0 to change, 0 to destroy.`
+- Expected Behavior 003:: `terraspace up network-stack -- Plan: 7 to add, 0 to change, 0 to destroy.`
+- ∆**Expected Behavior 004**∇: `Plan: 8 to add, 0 to change, 0 to destroy.`

 ------------